Spyro119/Rocket_Elevators_Controllers/Commercial_Controller/Java/Readme.md

-# Commercial Algorithm for Rocket Elevators in C#
+# Commercial Algorithm for Rocket Elevators in Java

 A simple algorithm that calculates the nearest elevator to send at to someone who is requesting an elevator.